hammerpath/db-seeder/README.md

+# Db Seeder

+Db Seeder is a tool for seeding databases with data.

+## Contribute

-# Must haves
+### Must haves

 - [x] Create a cli which can run the server (db-seeder run)
 - [x] Test the server in a real scenario
-- [] Run the server in the docker compose file
+- [x] Run the server in the docker compose file
 - [x] Handle db adapters using DI
 - [x] Support foreign keys in relational databases
 - [x] Write tests for the pg adapter